-Miami is a true fusion of architectural styles.
-It’s home to Spanish Colonial and Mediterranean-style villas, luxe mansions for the East Coast’s uber-rich, as well as high modern homes adapted for the sunny, sometimes sweltering, environment.
-In fact, an entire offshoot of Modernist architecture originates in Miami; MiMo is defined by the addition of extravagance and glamour to otherwise restrained and minimalist Modern builds—very Miami indeed.
+Miami is a melting pot of the diverse architectural styles it has adopted through the years.
+The beautiful city proudly displays Spanish Colonial and Mediterranean-style villas, palatial estates for the East Coast’s elite, as well as modern homes adapted for Miami’s sunny, sometimes sweltering, setting.
+In fact, an entire offshoot of Modernist architecture originates in Miami; MiMo is defined by the addition of extravagance and glamour to otherwise restrained and minimalist Modern builds—a very Miami approach indeed.
 Here are the architects who are pushing the envelope and defining and re-defining the Miami residential scene.

 Featured Architects: Joaquín Fernández

 Address: 25 SE 2nd Ave #712 Miami FL 33131

 Barcelona native, and AIA and LEED-certified architect, Joaquin Fernandez began his career in Barcelona in 2003, an auspicious city for a budding designer.
 He was La Llotja, Barcelona art’s university, and was also involved with the Court of Barcelona as an expert architect doing construction and violation reports.
 His most important court experience is the locally well-publicized case in Reus, Catalonia, where the most important developer in the area was cited for possible violation against a nearby old construction town.
 He set up the Miami-based Fernandez Architecture firm in May 2017, with NCARB Certification.
 He currently offers design services in large-scale residential and mixed-use as well as small-case residential and commercial in both Florida and Barcelona.
 The firm’s Floridian work is trademarked by his geometric style: open spaces, sharp corners, flat roofs, and numerous rectangular frames and windows.